taplytics/Taplytics-Android-SDK/PUSH.md

 ---

-## 2. Receiving Push Notifictions
+## 2. Receiving Push Notifications

-In order to be able to send your users Push Notifications, we'll need you to upload your Google Cloud Messaging credentials.
+To be able to send your users Push Notifications, we'll need you to upload your Google Cloud Messaging credentials.
 Please follow [this guide](https://taplytics.com/docs/guides/push-notifications/google-push-certificates) to do so.

 ---

 ## 3. Resetting Users

 Sometimes, it may be useful to reset an app user for push notifications.
-For instance, if a user is logged out in your app, it may be desirable for them to no longer receive push notifications.
+For instance, if a user is logged out in your app, you may want to stop sending them push notifications.
 If you wish to turn off push notifications for an app user, it can be done as such:

 ```java
 TaplyticsResetUserListener listener = new TaplyticsResetUserListener() {